libapps/libapps-mirror/nassh/doc/FAQ.md

   between à, á, â, ä, æ, etc...
 This is a macOS feature that cannot be disabled on a per-application basis.

-  If you don't like this behavior, you can disable it globally by opening a terminal and running:
+  If you don't like this behavior, you can disable it in Chrome by opening a terminal and running:

+    defaults write com.google.Chrome ApplePressAndHoldEnabled -bool false

+  Or disable it globally by running:

     defaults write -g ApplePressAndHoldEnabled -bool false

 ### Can I rebind keys/shortcuts? {#keybindings}